How to Connect Your AI Tools to Your Business Apps — Without Writing Code

 This is the easiest step.
 You paste the connection URL into your AI tool’s settings:

-In Cursor: After subscribing, you see a “Connect to Cursor” button.
-Click it.
-Cursor opens and asks you to confirm.
-Done.
+After subscribing, click the “Connect to Cursor” button on the dashboard.
+Cursor opens and prompts you to confirm.
+The connection is established instantly.

 - Press